 '''

 backends:

-type: ls
+- type: ls

 access_key: MY_ACCESS_KEY

 secret_key: MY_SECRET_KEY

 bucket: mybucket

 endpoint: https://my.s3.endpoint

 health:

 storage_load:

 warn_duration: 2m

 error_duration: 5m

 interval: 5s

 '''

-11.1.4 Ixfrdist
+13.1.4 Ixfrdist

-ixfrdist (Ixfrdist configuration)
+ixfrdist (lxfrdist configuration)

-- acl: A list of netmasks that are allowed to query ixfrdist and request AXFRs and IXFRs (default: 0.0.0.0/0, ::/0) - axfrMaxrecords: Maximum number of records allowed in an AXFR transaction requested by ixfrdist (default: 0 unlimited) - axfrTimeout: Timeout in seconds an AXFR transaction requested by ixfrdist may take (default: 20) - compress: Whether record compression should be enabled, leading to smaller answers at the cost of an increased CPU and memory usage (default: false)
+- acl: A list of netmasks that are allowed to query ixfrdist and request AXFRs and IXFRs (default: 0.0.0.0/0, ::/0) - axfrMaxrecords: Maximum number of records allowed in an AXFR transaction requested by ixfrdist (default: 0 unlimited) - axfrTimeout: Timeout in seconds an AXFR transaction requested by ixfrdist may take (default: 20) - compress: Whether record compression should be enabled, leading to smaller answers at the cost of an increased CPU and memory usage (default: false) - domainsConfigMap: Name of a pre-existing configmap from which to grab the domains.yaml containing a YAML representation of the below described domains (including domains: as root element) - enabled: Enable ixfrdist to be deployed as a sidecar (default: false) - failedSOARetry: Time in seconds between retries of the SOA query for a zone we have never transferred (default: 30) - keep: Amount of older copies/IXFR diffs to keep for every domain (default: 20) - notify: A list of destinations to relay notify to for each zone redistributed by ixfrdist.
+Only relayed by ixfrdist when it receives a notify. - tcpInThreads: Number of threads to spawn for TCP connections from downstream hosts.
+This limits the number of concurrent AXFRs to clients (default: 10) - webserverACL: A list of networks that are allowed to access the ixfrdist webserver (default: 127.0.0.0/8, ::1/128) - webserverLogLevel: Verbosity of the webserver none, normal or detailed (default: normal) - domains: (List of zones ixfrdist should attempt to transfer and re-serve over AXFR and IXFR) - domain: Name of the zone (required) - master: IP:port of master from which to attempt to transfer the zone (default: automatically configured to the Auth instance running within the same Pod as ixfrdist) - max-soa-refresh: Maximum refresh time (default: none respects the refresh time on the SOA record for the corresponding zone) - notify: A list of destinations to relay notify to for this zone.
+Only relayed by ixfrdist when it receives a notify. - learn: (Configuration of automated learning of zones from Auth) - enabled: Enable the learning mechanism (default: false) - exclude: If learning is enabled, exclude any zones which match this list of regular expressions (this is processed after the include filter) - include: If learning is enabled, include only zones which match this list of regular expressions (this is processed before the exclude filter)

-- domainsConfigMap: Name of a pre-existing configmap from which to grab the domains.yaml containing a YAML representation of the below described domains (including domains: as root element) - enabled: Enable ixfrdist to be deployed as a sidecar (default: false) - failedSOARetry: Time in seconds between retries of the SOA query for a zone we have never transferred (default: 30) - keep: Amount of older copies/IXFR diffs to keep for every domain (default: 20) - tcpInThreads: Number of threads to spawn for TCP connections from downstream hosts.
-This limits the number of concurrent AXFRs to clients (default: 10) - webserverACL: A list of networks that are allowed to access the ixfrdist webserver (default: 127.0.0.0/8, ::1/128) - webserverLogLevel: Verbosity of the webserver none, normal or detailed (default: normal) - domains: (List of zones ixfrdist should attempt to transfer and re-serve over AXFR and IXFR) - domain: Name of the zone (required) - master: IP:port of master from which to attempt to transfer the zone (default: automatically configured to the Auth instance running within the same Pod as ixfrdist) - max-soa-refresh: Maximum refresh time (default: none respects the refresh time on the SOA record for the corresponding zone) - service (Configuration of the Kubernetes service object Note: See the section 'Exposing dnsdist' for more details and examples on how to configure this) - type: Type of service (One of NodePort, ClusterIP, LoadBalancer).
+- interval: Interval in seconds between consecutive attempts to learn zones from Auth (default: 5) - maxSOARefresh: Maximum refresh time for learned zones (default: none respects the refresh time on the SOA record for the corresponding zone) - service (Configuration of the Kubernetes service object Note: See the section 'Exposing dnsdist' for more details and examples on how to configure this) - type: Type of service (One of NodePort, ClusterIP, LoadBalancer).
 Defaults to ClusterIP - annotations: List of annotations to add to the Service - ports: A dictionary of ports you want to have exposed via the Service

-11.2 dnsdists
+13.2 dnsdists